fare/asdf/doc/best_practices.md

       :depends-on ("foobar")
       :components ((:file "main")))

+The `build-pathname` gives the name of the executable;
+a `.exe` type will be automatically added on Windows.
+As a horrible kluge that may go away in the future, the output will be created in the system's directory (where the `foobar.asd` file resides) when the `build-operation` matches the requested operation.
+A future version of ASDF will probably instead have some `:output` argument to `operate`, or some such thing, and drop this ugly special case.
+You have been warned.
+Contact me if you want that sooner, or not at all.

-There, file `main.lisp` defines a function `start-foobar` in package `foobar`, that takes no argument, and initializes and starts the executable;
+There, file `main.lisp` defines a function `start-foobar` in package `foobar`, that takes no argument, and initializes and starts the executable --- after `uiop` calls its own `*image-restore-hook*` and evaluates any provided `*image-prelude*`.
+Importantly, libraries may register functions to call in the `*image-restore-hook*` using `register-image-restore-hook` (see also `register-image-dump-hook`);
+UIOP and ASDF themselves make use of this facility.
-typically, it will be defined as something like:
+Typically, `start-foobar` will be defined as something like:

     (defun start-foobar () (main (uiop:command-line-arguments)))

 Where function `main` parses the arguments
 (a list of strings, excluding the magic C `argv[0]`, which can be computed as `(uiop:argv0)`) and does whatever its magic.
-You may want to use `net.didierverna.clon` or `command-line-arguments` or a slew of others to parse the command-line arguments.
+You may want to use the full-featured `net.didierverna.clon` or my small `command-line-arguments` or one of a slew of other libraries to parse the command-line arguments.
 You may want to use `cl-scripting` to nicely wrap Lisp code into execution contexts that handle errors in a nice(r) user-visible way for the shell user.
 You may want to use `inferior-shell` if your program in turn invokes other shell programs.